 We ask that you arrange for transportation to and from the office, as it is not advisable to drive for the first few hours after the surgery.

 Following the surgery, you will be given drops to use beginning on the day of surgery and for several days afterward.
 You can expect some discomfort following the procedure, but this is highly variable depending on the individual patient and the specific procedure performed.
 You will be instructed not to get water in your eye and to avoid eye makeup or lotions for one week following the surgery.
-You will also be cautioned against eye rubbing in the early post-operative period.
-Post-operative examinations will be scheduled for the day after surgery, and depending on your circumstances, 2-7 days later.
-Additional examinations are usually planned for 1 to 3 months following surgery and as needed to ensure that all is going well and that your eye is healing normally.
+You will also be cautioned against eye rubbing in the early postoperative period.
+Postoperative examinations will be scheduled for the day after surgery, and depending on your circumstances, two to seven days later.
+Additional examinations are usually planned for one to three months following surgery and as needed to ensure that all is going well and that your eye is healing normally.